 The Board of Directors ("Board") is responsible for administering the business and affairs of NAV CANADA (the "Corporation") and exercising all of the powers of the Corporation.
 In discharging that responsibility, the Board delegates certain matters and powers to the senior officers of the Corporation ("Management") but retains authority to supervise the management of the business and affairs of the Corporation.
-The Board's supervisory function involves Board oversight of all significant aspects of the management of the Corporation's business and affairs including its financial reporting and disclosure obligations.
+The Board's supervisory function involves Board oversight of all significant aspects of the management of the Corporations.
 The Board has asked the Audit & Finance Committee (the "Committee") to assist with its oversight of the financial reporting and disclosure obligations by overseeing the following: